First, here is my podcast for this lesson.

 Notably, the lesson manual will have us flip back and forth between Chronicles and Samuel/Kings, whichever it prefers.

-- “History” as most people understand it is a very modern thing.
+- “History” as most people understand the concept is actually a very modern thing.
 Does it apply to the Bible?

 History to most modern Westerners is what happened in the past, and as a genre of literature it is an account of what happened in the past.
 We judge written history by how accurately and objectively it recounts past events.
 In other words, we tend to apply to history the same standards that we apply to journalism….We assume that ancient historians, and the biblical writers in particular, had the same definition of history.
-This assumption has been and continues to be the source of problems…. to attempt to read the account of Israel’s history in the Bible strictly as a record of actual events is to misconstrue its genre and force it to do something it was never meant to do.””- How to Read the Bible, Stephen L. McKenzie, 25 and 30.
+This assumption has been and continues to be the source of problems…. to attempt to read the account of Israel’s history in the Bible strictly as a record of actual events is to misconstrue its genre and force it to do something it was never meant to do.- How to Read the Bible, McKenzie, 25,30.

 - So were the Israelites writing “history”?

 the biblical writers were not concerned with the objective recording of details or even with the processes of historical change, as a modern historian would be.
 The biblical writers were not consciously engaged in what we would consider history writing, or historiography.
 Their concern was with the didactic use of selected historical traditions for a theological purpose. -Nahum Sarna, “Israel in Egypt” in Ancient Israel, ed.
 Hershel Shanks.

 Sarna was both a Rabbi and a PhD in Semitics, author of the Genesis and Exodus volumes of the JPS Torah Commentary series I frequently cite, and a wise man.